Discursive Voter Models on the Supercritical Scale-Free Network: Discursive Voter Models

 because they are initially coincident with probability $\nicefrac{1}{|L_1|}$, and from then $\tfrac{\de(1)^{\theta-1}+1}{2}$ is the constant rate of meeting for the partially observed walkers.
 In particular, this means

-and so have the required occupancy event of \eqref{eq_chernoff} and moreover observe a meeting before time $T$, with probability at least $\tfrac{1}{2}$.
+and so have the required occupancy event of \eqref{eq_chernoff} and moreover observe a meeting before time $T$, with probability at least $\nicefrac{1}{2}$.
 Hence, by restarting after failure to meet, we expect to see meeting before time $2T$.
 We conclude

-by the bound of Theorem \ref{theorem_erw_mixing} on the relaxation time which applies to every $\theta > 1/\gamma$ by Proposition \ref{prop_mix_monotone}, and finally Proposition \ref{prop:coal} which shows that coalescence time on the network is logarithmically comparable to slowest expected meeting. \end{proof}
+by the bound of Theorem \ref{theorem_erw_mixing} on the relaxation time which applies to every $\theta >\nicefrac{1}{\gamma}$ by Proposition \ref{prop_mix_monotone}, and finally Proposition \ref{prop:coal} shows that coalescence time on the network is logarithmically comparable to slowest expected meeting. \end{proof}

-{\bf Acknowledgements.} JF was supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project number EP/L015684/1, and then by the \emph{Unit\'e de math\'ematiques pures et appliqu\'es} of ENS Lyon.
+{\bf Acknowledgements.} JF was supported by a scholarship from the EPSRC Centre for Doctoral Training in Statistical Applied Mathematics at Bath (SAMBa), under the project number EP/L015684/1, then by the \emph{Unit\'e de math\'ematiques pures et appliqu\'es} of ENS Lyon, and now by NKFI grant KKP 137490.

 \begin{appendices}